openmainframeproject/feilong/doc/source/restapi.rst

 Token
 =====

+Management of authentication token.

 Create token
 ------------

 **POST /token**

-Get a valid token to perform further request by using Admin-Token which you can think as a combination of username and password.
+Get a valid token to perform further requests by using an admin token, which you can think as a combination of username and password.

 * Request: